survivejs/webpack-book/manuscript/optimizing/07_performance.md

 T> Given `module.noParse` accepts a regular expression if you wanted to ignore all `*.min.js` files, you could set it to `/\.min\.js/`.
 That can be a more generic approach.

-T> The aliasing idea is discussed in detail in the *Consuming Packages* chapter.

 W> Not all modules support `module.noParse`.
 They should not have a reference to `require`, `define`, or similar, as that leads to an `Uncaught ReferenceError: require is not defined` error.

-{pagebreak}

 ## Conclusion